 Limited Mileage Policies

-If your Porsche is a weekend car rather than a daily driver, some insurers offer reduced premiums for limited annual mileage.
+If your Porsche is a weekend car, some insurers offer reduced premiums for limited annual mileage.
 This may suit 911 or 718 owners who use a separate daily vehicle.

 Porsche Theft & Safety in Australia

-Key facts about Porsche vehicle security and safety performance in Australia.
+Key facts about Porsche vehicle security and safety performance for Australian owners.

 🔒 Porsche Theft Risk in Australia

-Porsches are relatively rare theft targets in Australia by volume, but their high values make them attractive to organised theft rings.
-Modern Porsches feature advanced anti-theft systems, though keyless entry models may be vulnerable to relay attacks.
-Australian Police suggest storing keyless fobs in signal-blocking pouches and using secure garage parking.
+Porsches are not commonly stolen in Australia by volume, but their high values make them attractive targets for organised theft.
+Modern Porsches feature advanced anti-theft systems, though keyless-entry models may be vulnerable to relay attacks.
+Store keyless fobs in signal-blocking pouches and use secure garage parking.

 • Modern Porsches have sophisticated multi-layer anti-theft systems

-• Secure garage parking is strongly associated with lower premiums for Porsche vehicles
+• Secure garage parking is strongly associated with lower premiums for prestige vehicles

 • Porsche Cayenne (2023+): 5-star Euro NCAP rating